Sarmad426/Python/Exercises/Readme.md

 ## Prime numbers

 Prime numbers are numbers that cannot be divided other than 1 or by the number itself.
+[Python Code](./prime_number.py)

 **Example:**